ReDI-School/ux_ui_bootcamp/projects/04_career/2-milestone.md

 ## Milestone 2
 ### What you will do:
 You will work on your personal branding, CV, LinkedIn, and portfolio.
-You will receive feedback from a mentor to improve your online presence.
+You will receive feedback from a mentor on the delicerables!

 ### You will learn more about:
 - How to establish a strong online presence.